shailesh-shenoy/polygonid-issuer-node/schemas/verified-student-credential-vocab.md

 # studentAddress

-Describes the VC holder's wallet address converted to uint256.
+Describes the last 15 digits of VC holder's wallet address converted to uint256.

 # isVerifiedStudent